Nahemah (band)

-NahemaH was a Spanish heavy metal band from Alicante, Spain, that was formed in 1997.
+NahemaH was a Spanish heavy metal band from Alicante, Spain, formed in 1997.
 Since then, they have released four albums.
-Nahemah released their two final albums via Lifeforce Records.
+Lifeforce Records released their final two albums.

 History

 Nahemah was formed in 1997 in Alicante, Spain.
-In 1999, their debut album, Edens in Communion, was independently released.
-In 2001, being signed to Iberian Moon Records, Nahemah released their second album, Chrysalis.
-The album received positive feedback and was re-released by Concreto Records.
-Nahemah also were an opening act for bands such as Moonspell and Alastis.
+In 1999, they independently released their debut album, Edens in Communion.
+In 2001, signed to Iberian Moon Records, Nahemah released their second album, Chrysalis.
+The album was well received and was re-released by Concreto Records.
+Nahemah opened for bands such as Moonspell and Alastis.

-During 2003, Nahemah recorded an EP titled The Last Human, which remains unreleased.
-Following the recording of the unreleased EP, the band had line-up problems.
+During 2003, Nahemah recorded the EP The Last Human, which remains unreleased.
+After recording the unreleased EP, the band had line-up problems.

 Between 2003 and 2005, the band was putting together their third studio album, The Second Philosophy.
-That album would see a release in 2007 via Lifeforce Records, a label which they were signed to in August 2006.
-In 2009, Nahemah released their fourth studio album A New Constellation, also, via the label Lifeforce Records.
+That album was released in 2007 via Lifeforce Records, a label that they signed to in August 2006.
+In 2009, Nahemah released their fourth studio album, A New Constellation, also via Lifeforce Records.

-In August 2012, Nahemah announced via their official website that they have disbanded.
+In August 2012, Nahemah announced via their official website that they had disbanded.